boltlabs-inc/key-mgmt-spec/system-functionalities.md

 ## Cryptographic and Supporting Operations
 #### External dependencies
-See [the current development phase](current-development-phase.md#cryptographic-protocol-and-implementation-dependencies) for our selections.
+See [development notes](dev-notes.md#cryptographic-protocol-and-implementation-dependencies) for our selections.
 Dependencies include:

 - Cryptographic Hash Function `Hash`.
 - CSPRNG, `rng`.
 - A symmetric AEAD scheme that consists of:
     - An encryption function `Enc` that takes a pair `(key, msg, data)`, where `key` is the symmetric key, `msg` is the message to be encrypted, and `data` is OPTIONAL associated data, and outputs a ciphertext.
     - A decryption function `Dec` that takes a pair `(key, ciphertext, data)`, where `key` is the symmetric key,`ciphertext` is the a ciphertext to be decrypted, and `data` is OPTIONAL associated data, and outputs a plaintext.
-- [A key derivation function (KDF)] that takes a tuple `(input_key, context, len)`, where `input_key` is the input key material, `context` is an optional context and application-specific information, and `len` is the length of the output keying material in bytes.
+- A key derivation function (KDF) that takes a tuple `(input_key, context, len)`, where `input_key` is the input key material, `context` is an optional context and application-specific information, and `len` is the length of the output keying material in bytes.
 - Cryptographic signing primitives:
     - ECDSA on secp256
     - Ed25519 (i.e., EdDSA on edwards25519).